sarrah-basta/deployment_ttms/README.md

 1. Go to the server directory
 2. Run node server.js
-3. LOCALHOST server will be running on port $PORT
+3. LOCALHOST server will be running on port port

 ---